ten7/contractor.ten7.com/index.md

 ---
 layout: default
-title:  TEN7 Contractor Quick Start Guide
+title:  TEN7 Contractor - Quick Start Guide
 ---

-# Welcome
+# TEN7 Contractor - Quick Start Guide

 Hello, and welcome!
 This is a quick start guide to contracting with TEN7.
 Our goal is to get you up and running quickly!
 And to anticipate and answer any questions you may have before getting started.